 How to Deter Termites

 One of the best ways to deter termites is by planning ahead.
 If you’re constructing a new addition or home, cover exposed sections of wood with a sealant.
 And avoid direct contact between the wood of your house and the soil to curtail any future problems.
-Don’t apply mulch directly against your home’s foundation, but leave eight to 12 inches of space.
+Don’t apply mulch directly against your home’s foundation.
+Instead, leave eight to 12 inches of space.

 If your house was already standing when you moved in, you can still take precautions against future infestations.